beschwa/Geometric-Warfare/README.md

-# Emoji-wars-game-thing(working title)
+# fake-geometry-wars

-there's a rails API in the backend directory
+nice,simple javascript game built with the Phaser 3 library inspired by Geometry wars,